Hofuf: Economy

 Historically, Hofuf made textiles out of wool, silk, and cotton.
 The town was also renowned for its fruit of the date palm, the Arabs considering the khalasi variety of dates, locally grown in Hofuf, and also the fardh variety of Oman, among the best.
 As of 1920, the city was known for making coffee pots from silver and brass.

 Climate

 Al Hofuf has a hot desert climate (Köppen climate classification BWh) with long, very hot summers and mild, short winters.

-Culture

-The International Random Film Festival was going to be hosted in Hofuf in January 2015, but it was replaced by Helsinki, Finland in May 2017.
+Education

+The faculties of agriculture, veterinary medicine and animal resources for King Faisal University are located in the city (the others being in Dammam).
+The Hofuf campus also has facilities where Saudi women can study medicine, dentistry and home economics.

 Transportation

 Airport

-The city is served by King Fahd International Airport which is 160 km away in Dammam, despite the fact that the city has two airports of its own.

-The local airport, Al-Ahsa International Airport, is being used for domestic and limited international flights to Dubai.
-While the other is an old airstrip which is now abandoned.
+The city is mainly served by King Fahd International Airport which is 160 km away in Dammam.
+Hofuf is also home to a small airport of its own, Al-Ahsa International Airport, which mainly offers domestic flights and flights to Dubai.
+During Operation Desert Shield and the Gulf War in 1991, Al-Ahsa Airport also served as an air base for the French Air Force.

 Railway

 The city has a railway station connecting the city with the capital Riyadh to the west and Dammam to the north.
-All railways in Saudi Arabia are organized by the Saudi Railways Organization.
+All railways in Saudi Arabia are operated by Saudi Arabia Railways.